surveysolutions/docs/content/faq/issue-reporting.md

 +++

-When reporting a technical problem in Survey Solutions, you may be requested by the support agent to collect the information based on one of the following lists.
+When reporting a technical problem in Survey Solutions, you may be requested by our team member to collect the information based on one of the following lists.

 <TABLE border=1>